adjust/ios_sdk/README.md

 #### Universal Links

-If your app supports [universal links][universal-links], make a call to our SDK in method which handles universal links in iOS app:
+If you are supporting [Universal Links][universal-links], then find or add the method `application:continueUserActivity:restorationHandler:` in your Application Delegate.
+In that method, add the following call to adjust:

 ``` objc
 - (BOOL)application:(UIApplication *)application continueUserActivity:(NSUserActivity *)userActivity